Values and Ethos Statement

 When children in our school play together they play better through showing respect.
 They understand that everyone is different, have different points of view and have different skills, abilities and talents.
 Therefore they are tolerant of difference, and embrace the opportunity to share in a wide range of experiences.

-We actively encourage to be innovative in their work, and to find 'out of the box' solutions.
+We actively encourage all members of our school community to be innovative in their work, and to find 'out of the box' solutions.
 Through developing a willingness to try new things children are given the opportunity to broaden their understanding of the world around them and to realise that the number of ways of solving problems are only limited by imagination.

 This willingness to try different things, consider new approaches and listen to alternative opinions is fundamental to being successful in whatever field of work the children eventually move into.